marcells/bloggy/Readme.md

 > Small and lightweight blog engine for node.js.

-The main tasks for Bloggy are:
+The main tasks of Bloggy are:
 - searche all ```meta.json``` files in a content directory (see Folder Structure)
 - build an index of this information
 - allow access to this index by the blog engine